 So, it is safe to say that the wrong pun can result in severe punishment (Woops).

 Here’re my two cents on the use and misuse of puns in content strategies:

 1. Puns are hilarious — the funnier, the better.

 Puns often lighten the mood and sometimes, their cheesy nature makes your product or service just a little bit more interesting than they really are.

 What’s a famous word in Italian?
 Ciao.
 How do you describe eating something real fast?
 Chow Down.
 Combining the both?
 Ciao Down. #SoEfficient 😂

-Giving a pun-ny twist to a fairly known phrase, “I beg to differ”, helps differentiate the Italian restaurant from its competitors.
-I personally find this cute, conversational and personable — also bridges the gap between the restaurant and its customers!
+Giving a pun-ny twist to a fairly known phrase, “I beg to differ”, helps differentiate the Italian bakery from its competitors.
+I personally find this cute, conversational and personable — also bridges the gap between the bakery and its customers!

 2. But puns stand out like a sore thumb in sensitive situations